Crzax/dotfiles/README.md

 > [*Your dotfiles will most likely be the longest project you ever work on.*](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/)

-Using version control systems to manage my dotfiles ensures that every server's configuration is ready to use out of the box.
+Using version control systems to manage my dotfiles ensures that every computer's configuration is ready to use out of the box.

+It's based on windows, maybe you should modify some configurations to make it suitable for Linux.

 ## What is inside ?
 - **Bash**